Published by Jeremy. Last Updated on June 10, 2024.

 This booking page subtly pushes users to complete the purchase they likely have already considered.
 If they make a purchase, you get the commission.
 If not, most services drop a cookie, so you may still be credited for a sale if completed within the cookie window (3rd party service dependent, of course).

-POP Increased Our Affiliate Earnings by $6,600
+Nova Increased Our Affiliate Earnings by $6,600

-To determine how much POP changed our overall earnings, particularly around hotel commissions, we looked at our total earnings across all networks and services we promote hotels from.
+To determine how much Nova changed our overall earnings, particularly around hotel commissions, we looked at our total earnings across all networks and services we promote hotels from.
 This includes affiliate networks and/or booking platforms like Stay22, CJ (IHG), Booking.com, and Partnerize (Marriott).
 This was done to have a reference point across all hotel bookings on our sites, not just Stay22 hotel bookings.

-One issue with this approach is that while our non-hotel product earnings from POP were nominal (~$290 in 2023-2024, or about 2% of our total earnings), the overall number of bookings in this category was significant (~181, or almost 14.5%).
+One issue with this approach is that while our non-hotel product earnings from Nova were nominal (~$290 in 2023-2024, or about 2% of our total earnings), the overall number of bookings in this category was significant (~181, or almost 14.5%).
 As such, calculations for average commission per booking may be lowered ever-so-slightly.
 The estimated difference will be noted when relevant.

 With these caveats, let's jump into it.